Vineyard stays in southern France: small hotels and guesthouses

-A Cozy Vineyard Retreat in Châteauneuf-du-Pape
+A cozy vineyard retreat in Châteauneuf-du-Pape

 About 20 minutes north of Avignon, Châteauneuf-du-Pape is one of the most famous wine villages in France - and yet, if you visit outside the peak of summer, it still feels small, local, and surprisingly low-key.
 The name itself means “the Pope’s new castle,” a reference to the 14th century, when the popes of Avignon built their summer residence on the hill here.
 The old fortress still stands (or rather, what's left of it), looking out across the surrounding vineyards that produce some of the Rhône Valley’s most well-known reds.